-4.2.2 State Relief and Recovery Team
+4.4.2 State Relief and Recovery Team

 The State Relief and Recovery Manager is supported by the State Relief and Recovery Team in the coordination of state level relief and recovery activities.

-The State Relief and Recovery Team:
+The State Relief and Recovery Team is chaired by the State Relief and Recovery Manager and supported by the Director, Relief and Recovery, Emergency Management Victoria, and;

-- includes State representative of agencies responsible for the management and coordination of relief and recovery functional areas, as well as representatives from other agencies as agreed or required. - implements a State relief and recovery strategy that meets the needs of the community and supports local and regional operations to ensure the coordinated delivery of relief and recovery assistance.
+• includes State representative of agencies responsible for the management and coordination of relief and recovery functional areas, as well as representatives from other agencies as agreed or required implements a State relief and recovery strategy that meets the needs of the community and supports local and regional operations to ensure the coordinated delivery of relief and recovery assistance.